AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/README.md

 Hello,

 This is a work in progress.
 I am new to Github and creating R Notebooks.
 I have spent time working with R and just completed an R notebook of a project I did for a certification from Rutgers University in Data Analytics/Big Data.
 Information about the project is below as well as the beginning of each notebook.
 I am now excited to redo the project by diving into Python.
-My rationale is this is a great learning experience motivating me to dive into using Python and Jupyter Notebook.
+My rationale is that this will make the learning experience more natural by using a project and dataset that is familiar to me.
 My goal is for this repo to be a good representation in the duality of data analytics using two different method to achieve the same/similar results.

+For now, you should click on the "R_Notebook_on_Submetering_Data.md" link in the repository to see my work so far.

 Thank you,
 Ashish